jacmrob/secret_santa/README.md

 * name
 * email
 * people you don't wish to gift to
+* close friends to provide advice on gifts

 And then additional columns of survey questions/answers if you wish to give more information to your gifters.
 Save this file in the root directory.

 ## Run